Goran Karan

-Goran Karan (born 2 April 1964) is a Croatian vocalist.
+Goran Karan (born 2 April 1964) is a Croatian singer-songwriter.
 He specializes in songs influenced by Dalmatian folk music and is known for his powerful and refined tenor voice.
 Karan's collaboration with composer Zdenko Runjić led to some of his most acclaimed work, which won him several awards.

 Biography

 Karan was the lead singer of Croatian rock group Big Blue, before becoming a solo artist in 1997.

-In 2000 he represented Croatia at Eurovision Song Contest, after winning the Croatian pre-selection Dora.
-In the Eurovision Song Contest, he ended up in the ninth place with his song "Ostani" ("Stay").
+In 2000, he represented Croatia at the Eurovision Song Contest, after winning the Croatian pre-selection Dora.
+In the Eurovision Song Contest, he ended up in ninth place with his song "Kad zaspu anđeli" ("When Angels Fall Asleep").

-In 2005 he was one of the judges in Hrvatski idol, Croatian version of Pop Idol.
-Karan's song "Ružo moja bila" won the 2005 Split Festival song competition, as well as 2005 Sunčane skale festival in Herceg Novi.
+In 2005 he was one of the judges in Hrvatski idol, the Croatian version of Pop Idol.
+Karan's song "Ružo moja bila" won the 2005 Split Festival song competition, as well as the 2005 Sunčane skale festival in Herceg Novi.